Energy Emissions and Civilization Types

 A comprehensive catalog of distant civilisations has been drawn up over many millennia during the on-going Search for Non-terragen Intelligence.
 There are no Type III civilisations yet known in the local Supercluster, apart front the Leviathan (as described in the Triangulum Transmission) which seems to be an example of a civilisation which has converted its entire galaxy into an intergalactic vessel.
 In an effort to classify the known and detected civilisations purely on their observed emissions the Energy Emission Scale has been devised.

 Low Energy Emission Civilizations (LEECs) Energy emissions well above those of the natural environment, but difficult to detect at any great distance.
 Information Age civilization on Old Earth would have been a LEEC by modern standards; the Cthonids were a LEEC at the time of contact.
-LEECs are very numerous; their projected total for the galaxy is some thousands or tens of thousands based on those discovered within the Terragen sphere at close range or by careful analysis of Argus Array data.
+LEECs are numerous; their projected total for the galaxy is around a thousand based on those discovered within the Terragen sphere at close range or by careful analysis of Argus Array data.
 As with null emission civilizations, it is believed that this is a very diverse group.

-Medium Energy Emission Civilizations (MEECs) Of these, more than 140 have been discovered in the Milky Way galaxy, although around a quarter of these have disappeared over the last ten thousand years.
+Medium Energy Emission Civilizations (MEECs) Of these, around 100 have been discovered in the Milky Way galaxy, although around 40 more were previously detected and have since disappeared over the last ten thousand years.
 Several thousand have been detected in other galaxies.
 There has been indirect contact by e-m transmissions with five of the closest examples outside the Terragen Sphere.